bmd007/FenceX/work-report/theory-shaping.md

  * FenceX allows high throughput push style fencing (location fence intersection).
  In the context of push style fencing we define throughput as __number of fence location intersections__ per second.
  FenseX is relaying on stream processing style load sharing combined with a geospatial library (no database index/query) to achieve high throughput push style fencing.
-In this regard, FenseX can be compared with [Using Complex Event Processing for implementing a geofencing service].
+In this regard, FenseX can be compared with [6].
   That system is using an event processing engine that is somewhat similar to a stream processing framework (kafka streams in case of FenseX).
-  Our expectation is to achieve an even higher throughput than what [] has achieved, since FenseX has simpler approach to fence and location intersections.
+  Our expectation is to achieve an even higher throughput than what [6] has achieved, since FenseX has simpler approach to fence and location intersections.

   For testing push style throughput, we will define plenty of fences for movers.